tfp-photonics/treams/docs/tmatrix.rst

 Spheres
 =======

-It's possible to calculate the T-matrix of a single (mulit-layered) sphere with the method :meth:`~treams.TMatrix.sphere`.
+It's possible to calculate the T-matrix of a single (multi-layered) sphere with the method :meth:`~treams.TMatrix.sphere`.
 We start by defining the relevant parameters for our calculation and creating the T-matrices themselves.